-But is this really the case?
 What happens when experiences of sound and color start to intersect, to contrast and to resonate?
-Is there such a thing as “complementary sounds” out there in nature?
-When I paint, Paul Cézanne said, it is the landscape expressing itself through me.
+Are there such things as “complementary sounds” out there in nature?
+Paul Cézanne said, “when I paint, it is the landscape thinking itself through me, and I become its consciousness”.
 Can the synesthetic interplay of hearing, seeing and making art provide a unifying experience of what it means to attend to and connect with a place in nature?
 To hear with fresh eyes?

 In this five-day course with teachers Jan van Boeckel and David Rothenberg, we immerse ourselves in the wild world of vivid colors and sounds.
-They will guide participants in arts-based experiences along a spiraling movement out from The Hardanger Academy into the more-than- human world: the garden, the fields, the forest, mountains and coast.
+They will guide participants in arts-based experiences along a spiraling movement out from the 42 Acres retreat space into the world beyond human influence: the rivers, lakes and ancient forests of rural Somerset.

-From the sounds of wind, water, and sea to the music made by birds, whales, and insects, Rothenberg has travelled the globe listening for a music older than any made by humans alone, and spent years interacting with such sounds live and in the studio, and introducing this process to students at all levels.
+Rothenberg has travelled the globe listening for a music older than any made by humans alone.
+From the sounds of wind, water, and sea to the music made by birds, whales, and insects, he has spent years interacting with such sounds live and in the studio, and subsequently introducing this process to students at all levels.

-This is the first time he has decided to call the activity “WildSounding,” in homage to his friend and colleague Jan Van Boeckel, who has organized numerous “WildPainting” courses in several countries, where participants are encouraged to paint nature in exciting, uncommon ways.
+This is the first time he has decided to call the activity “WildSounding,” in homage to his friend and colleague Jan van Boeckel, who has organised numerous “WildPainting” courses in several countries, where participants are encouraged to paint nature in exciting, uncommon ways.

-For years, Van Boeckel has studied what happens when we meet the natural environment through art, putting our preconceived scientific knowledge and understandings at the side, to be able to heighten our receptivity and to engage in fundamentally open-ended learning processes.
+For years, Van Boeckel has studied what happens when we meet the natural environment through art, putting our preconceived scientific knowledge and understandings to one side, in order to be able to heighten our receptivity and to engage in fundamentally limitless learning processes.

 No experience in painting or playing instruments is required, but such experience is definitely welcome and helpful!

-At the end of the workshop students will learn how to listen better to the world surrounding us, and make sonic artworks in response to this listening using a range of technologies.
+At the end of the workshop students will learn how to look and listen better within their surroundings and make visual and sonic artworks in response to this, using a range of technologies.